Research visit dates: 1.10. - 31.12.2021

 Johanna Jaschik (M. Ed.) is a Doctoral Researcher at the Luxembourg Centre for Contemporary and Digital History (C2DH) at the University of Luxembourg focusing on the history of transformations in Central and Eastern European borderlands.
-Currently, she is a visiting researcher at RECET.

 "Talking Borders, Telling History – Border Perceptions from Post-Socialist Central and Eastern Europe" (working title)